Tutorial 7 - Getting Started on P2

 from apis import audio

-But because there are multiple libraries available in our apis folder (e.g. gui, yelp, twilio, and audio), when we call the functions in these apis we still have to specify which library they come from when we call them.
+But because there are multiple libraries available in our apis folder (e.g. gui, yelp, movies, twilio, and audio), when we call the functions in these apis we still have to specify which library they come from when we call them.
 So for example if I want to use the get_genres function of the audio api, then we have to call it by saying audio.get_genres....
 If I want to use print from the gui library, then I have to call it by saying gui.print(..., etc.

 For all of the API functions in P2, you must use the syntax library_name.function_name(...).